✓ Updated April 2026

 Sunrise Over the Tagus from Mirador del Valle

-Wandering the Labyrinthine Jewish Quarter
+Exploring the Labyrinthine Jewish Quarter at Dusk

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.